csps-efpc/csps-llm/README.md

 ```
 pip install flask simple_websocket llama_cpp feedparser requests bs4 huggingface_hub
 ```

-You'll need to download a model to use.
-We recommend one of the Q4 versions of https://huggingface.co/tsunemoto/bagel-dpo-7b-v0.4-GGUF/tree/main although Mistral-instruct, Mixtral-instruct, and Intel Neural Chat all work extremely well.
-By default, the app loads the model from the parent of the working directory.

 As an absolute minimum, you'll need 12GB of RAM and as much local on-disk storage to work with a 7-billion parmeter model.
 To be able to reasonably work with your model, you'll need an AVX2-capable CPU with four real cores (not hyperthreaded).

 Once you've got the basics installed, you can start the service with: